chromeos/chromeos.dev/site/en/education/extensions.md

 - browser filtering and monitoring
 - inserting specialized characters such as mathematical symbols and equations
 - content enrichment, for example for identifying spelling and grammatical errors
-- improve productivity (e.g. limiting time on social media)
+- policy enforcement (e.g. limiting time on social media)

 When building solutions for education use cases on Chromebooks, you can create an extension, a web app, or both.
-If you only plan to serve a single and specific purpose, then an extension is a good option to consider.
+If you need to run your program in a cross-site context, then an extension is a good option to consider.
 Your extension can interact with web apps that you don’t own.
 For example, an extension may detect grammatical errors on a Google doc and provide comments and recommendations to fix them.
 Another extension may help students with note-taking by accumulating text the student highlights on any web page into one doc.

 However, if you’re planning to have multiple functionalities, then creating a web app might be a better option.
 If you have a web app, an accompanying extension can enhance your user’s experience by bringing functionality and APIs that may not be available on the web platform.